jacobsteves/BananaMan/README.md

 # BananaMan
 A mac touchbar application similar to google chrome's Dino runner.
 Includes tracking highscores through the machine's local storage.
 Can be built into a complete app.

+Scores are tracked as a time counter.
+The longer you survive, the higher your score will be.
+If your score breaks the highscore, you update the highscore which is visible when the app starts up again.

 ![Demo Gif](Demo/bananaMan.gif)

 ## Getting Started